 April to June

-As March moves into April and May the 'long rains' fall, drawing the herds towards the Western Corridor and the first of the river crossings.
+As March moves into April and May the 'long rains' fall, drawing the herds toward the Western Corridor and the first of the river crossings.
 While a breakaway group of animals, often comprised of young males, move north, by June the majority of the herds are stomping and snorting on the banks of the Grumeti River.
 The numbers continue to mass, until the first of the animals plunge into the river to risk the teeth of the crocodiles gathered in anticipation and the strong flow of river waters that have been swollen by the floods of the rains.

 The rain becomes a distant memory and the herds continue north, converging on the final barrier of the Mara River, the geographic boundary between the Serengeti of Tanzania and the Masai Mara of Kenya.
 This is the famous time of multiple river crossings, when the herds crowd into the confined space of the Masai Mara, turning the grasslands into a shifting mass of hides, fly-blown and chaotic.
 The wildebeest, zebras and gazelles are driven by their primal instinct to keep moving to find fresh grazing, while remaining alert enough to avoid the big cats that lurk, waiting for their next meal.